-Ophthalmic Inserts – Another dry eye remedy that’s been gaining in popularity are inserts, such as the brand name Lacrisert.
+- Ophthalmic Inserts – Another dry eye remedy that’s been gaining in popularity are inserted, such as the brand name Lacrisert.
 It’s a small, solid lubricant that’s placed under the eyelid that slowly turns to liquid and keeps the eye moisturized all day long.
-Usually one insert per day does the trick and patients have less redness, irritation, burning and dryness.
-Most practitioners reserve inserts for patients with moderate to severe dry eye who haven’t gotten relief with artificial tears.
+Usually, one insert per day does the trick and patients have less redness, irritation, burning, and dryness.
+Most practitioners reserve inserts for patients with moderate to severe dry eyes who haven’t gotten relief with artificial tears.

 - Punctal Plugs – Another dry eye treatment for moderate to severe cases is a punctal plug.
 The plugs are tiny, sterile devices that your doctor inserts into the openings of your tear ducts (puncta) in the inner corners of your eyes.
 The tears stop draining through the ducts and stay on your eye longer, which helps alleviate dry eye symptoms.
 Don’t worry; the tears don’t stay forever.
 They will evaporate eventually.
 If your eyes get too watery, the doctor can take out a plug or two.
 The tear ducts can also be surgically closed but the procedure is permanent so it’s best to try less invasive options first.